jakebalek25/jakebalek25.github.io/_posts/2024-05-13-Hitting-Runner-Second-No-Outs.md

 ![Table showing the distribution of events for the at-bat following in regular innings](/images/secondbasecount1.png){: width="75%"}
 ![Table showing the distribution of events for the at-bat following in regular innings](/images/secondbasecount.png){: width="90%"}
+-- The other column incorporates a catcher interference, fielding error, hit by pitch, or a triple play.
+These events were either very rare or out of the hitter's control.

 Extra Innings
 ------